dcunited001/dcunited001.github.io/_drafts/2018-04-05-adversarial-network-analysis-and-the-human-brain.md

   of environments with potential to hide camoflaged objects (predators)

-### Neurological Representation of Jolt In Perceived Physical Systems
+### Neurological Representation of Jerk In Perceived Physical Systems

-- in neurological representations of physical systems, how do models based on observations change when presented with objects moving with jolt?
+- in neurological representations of physical systems, how do models based on observations change when presented with objects moving with jerk?
-  - all classical physical systems are (C2) continuous, jolt can necessarily only manifest as an externality to an observed system.
+  - all classical physical systems are (C2) continuous, jerk can necessarily only manifest as an externality to an observed system.
     - The conservation of energy indicates that C^(n>2) dynamics may only temporarily present themselves in a real physical system,